Friday, September 9, 2022

 Can Tenants Appeal a Rent Increase?

 Tenants can object to a rent increase, although their likelihood of success is low unless you violated Florida’s Landlord-Tenant Law or a local ordinance.
 They may start by responding with a letter that outlines their issues with the rent increase, or even file a petition in court.
-However, unless the rent increase was retaliatory or discriminatory or you did not provide them with adequate notice, any appeal will almost certainly fail.
+However, unless the rent increase was retaliatory or discriminatory, or you did not provide them with adequate notice, any appeal will almost certainly fail.

 In most cases, if a tenant has a problem with a rent increase, they will simply move out of the property and find somewhere else to live.
 This raises an important issue for landlords: whether it is better to have a long-term, stable tenant or to get higher rent from a new tenant.
 The answer depends on a number of factors, including what the market will bear.
 If you can raise the rent and have dozens of applicants for your property, then it may be worth it to lose an established tenant.

 If you are struggling with the decision to increase rent, your property manager may be able to help you figure out a solution.
-In some situations, you may be able to come to an agreement with an existing tenant to a rental price that works for both of you.
+In some situations, you may be able to come to an agreement with an existing tenant on a rental price that works for both of you.

 Property Management Solutions for Hillsborough County